MikeJohnPage/personal-website/content/about.md

 ## Publications
 - [Multidimensional perfectionism and cortisol response in non-clinical populations: A systematic review and evaluation.
 Journal of Personality and Individual Differences Volume 124.
 April 2018.](https://doi.org/10.1016/j.paid.2017.11.037)
+- I am currently leading a research project investigating the effects of perfectionism on pre-competition stress as determined by the cortisol awakening response in athletes.
+Publication date TBC.

 ## Awards
 - Postgraduate: *£2500 Nestlé research grant.*